4paradigm/OpenMLDB/docs/en/maintain/status.md

 2. kInited => kDoing => kFailed: Denotes a failed command execution.
 3. kInited => kCancelled: This state may arise after manually executing the `cancelop` command.

-Once the command running status changes to `kDone`, it signifies successful execution of relevant commands.
+Once the command running status changes to `kDone`, it signifies the successful execution of relevant commands.
 You can then proceed to the subsequent steps and use the `showtablestatus` command to inspect the status of tables.

-## Step 2: View Table Status `showtablestatus`
+## Step 2: View Table Status with `showtablestatus`

 After successfully executing the relevant maintenance commands, it's crucial to perform an additional verification to identify any anomalies in the table status.
-This verification can be conducted using the `showtablestatus` command within the [OpenMLDB Operations and Maintenance Tool](https://chat.openai.com/openmldb_ops.md).
+This verification can be conducted using the `showtablestatus` command within the [OpenMLDB Operations and Maintenance Tool](./openmldb_ops.md).
 For instance:

 ```bash
 python tools/openmldb_ops.py --openmldb_bin_path=./bin/openmldb --zk_cluster=127.0.0.1:2181 --zk_root_path=/openmldb --cmd=showtablestatus